giantswarm/rfc/kyverno-policy-deployment/README.md

 ### Cons
 - Components might change ownership and then policies need to be moved as well
 - Teams often own multiple components and therefore adding complexity to the repo
+- Teams need to maintain parallel test and delivery pipelines

 ## Keep policies together with application
 Each app gets delivered directly with its policies.